HabitatFramework/UserGuide/concepts/concepts.rst

 	| Previously present, but may no longer exist              | Potential Priority Habitat |
 	+----------------------------------------------------------+----------------------------+

+..
+[5] A determination quality can now also be assigned to the INCID as a whole to categorise the accuracy with which the UKHab primary and secondary codes have been determined from the original survey source(s).

 .. index::
 	single: Concepts; Interpretation Quality